 Jamaica is the Music Capital of the World.

-When you think of Jamaican music, Bob Marley and Reggae likely come to mind.
+Bob Marley and Reggae likely come to mind when you think of Jamaican music.
 But Jamaicans aren’t just phenomenal (and the absolute authority) on reggae: they have created many other genres as well, like ska, roots, dancehall, folk, drum and bass, and many more!

 The local talent goes beyond that.
 Jamaicans create genres and produce the most music per capita of any other country.

-Rihanna, Harry Belafonte, and Steel Pulse were first launched in Jamaica before going viral abroad.
 Jamaicans know and love good music.
-You’ll be sure to get a taste for their excitement at least once during your family vacation.
+Rihanna, Harry Belafonte, and Steel Pulse were first introduced to the world in Jamaica before going viral abroad.
+You’ll be sure to get a taste of their excitement at least once during your family vacation.

 Jamaicans are Trailblazers for Human Rights.